zulip/zulip/docs/prod-multiple-organizations.md

 Most Zulip servers host a single Zulip organization on the root domain (i.e. `zulip.example.com`).
-The way this is implemented internally involves the organization having the empty string (`''`) as its "subdomain".
+The way this is implemented internally involves the organization having the empty string (`''`) as its "subdomain" and dot (`'.'`) as the "string_id".
 You can mix having an organization on the root domain and some others on subdomains (e.g. `it.zulip.example.com`).